gwsetra/HolidayAPI_Technical_1/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Note:
 For this task context, Airflow job mentioned in overview is not included in this repository.
-This documentation structured as it will be used in real-life scenario
+This documentation is structured as if it will be used in a real-world scenario.